 \subsection{PSV construction}

-For each countable subgroup $G$ of ${\rm GL}_{+}(2,\mathbb{R})$ without contracting elements, in the manuscript \cite{PSV}, P. Przytycki, G. Schmith{\"u}sen and F. Valdez have described a way of constructing a tame translation surface homeomorphic to the Loch Ness monster with Veech group $G$.
-We call this method the \emph{PSV construction}.
-From the topological point of view, this process follows the following step by step:
+For each countable subgroup $G$ of ${\rm GL}_{+}(2,\mathbb{R})$ without contracting elements, Przytycki, Weitze-Schmith{\"u}sen, and Valdez, in \cite[4.
+Countable Veech group]{PSV}, described a method to construct a tame translation surface homeomorphic to the Loch Ness monster, with Veech group $G$.
+We refer to this method as the \emph{PSV construction}.
+From a metric spaces point of view, the process is as follows: